AntoDB/Realtime-public-transport-STIB-MIVB/README.md

 # Realtime-public-transport-STIB-MIVB
-Courses project (Data exchange and database courses)
+Courses project (Data exchange and database courses) in industrial IT engineer (HE2B - ISIB) in first master.

 ## Instructions
 The aim of the project is to exchange data between two databases.